Curriculum

 (3 CREDITS)

-In this course, you'll continue your study of animal anatomy and physiology.
-You'll begin with immunity and defense, then learn about the cardiovascular, respiratory, digestive, and genitourinary systems in mammals.
-Finally, you'll learn about avian, amphibian, and reptilian physiology
+In this course, you’ll continue your study of animal anatomy and physiology.
+You’ll begin with immunity and defense, then you’ll examine the cardiovascular, respiratory, digestive, and genitourinary systems in mammals.
+Finally, you’ll explore avian, amphibian, and reptilian physiology.

 By the end of this course, you'll be able to do the following: